Paper 2 Question 5: SPaG (AQA GCSE English Language) : Revision Note

 Standard English and secure grammar

-It is worth noting that mistakes with sentence agreement (subject-verb agreement) and the inconsistent use of tense are frequently flagged by examiners as being an issue in exams.
+Standard English is accepted as the “correct” form of English, used in formal writing.
+It follows grammatical rules such as subject-verb agreement and the correct use of verb tenses.
+In fact, these two mistakes are frequently flagged by examiners as being an issue in exams.
 Therefore, it is important that you:

 • Use plurals correctly

-• Maintain a consistent use of tense
+• Maintain a consistent use of tense:

 • If you do change from past to present tense, it should be done purposefully and for effect